Welcome to our Technical Analysis Guide.

 But what if BTC gets rejected and breaks down to the downside?
 A tactic which can be applied (though it is a personal consideration since it involves more risk!) is to configure the strategies from the bearish segment.
 The strategies can be configured before the breakout.

-Strategies like Altcoin Scraper Premium and Volatility Hero are designed to try to trade so-called 'bounces' in the secondary trend.
+The strategy Volatility Hero is designed to try to trade so-called 'bounces' in the secondary trend.
 When the price drops, there is often a price point in the minor trend where the price is aggressively bought back.
 These strategies try to predict these points.
 See the image below.

 Always conduct your own research before trading!